fpjunqueira/awesome-places-react-native-app/README.md

-# React Native Basics Playground
+# Awesome Places React Native Playground

-Just playing around the core and the basics of React Native
+Share images and the location of places you've liked to visit with a few clicks in this app.

 ## Commands